Leonard013/Emotional_Music_Synthesizer/docs/README.md

 <h3> $$logits  = \frac{\alpha \cdot emotion\_score + \beta \cdot logits}{temperature}$$ </h3>
 with $\alpha = \beta = 0.5$ and $temperature = 2$ <br />
 Finally a note is sampled according to the probabilty deriving from the normalization of latter scores <br />
-For step and duration instead we empirically noticed that this 2 values are commonly higher in songs labeled as "sad" and lower in the "happy" therefore we decided to sample 2 parameters $\gamma$ and $\delta$ from 2 normal distribution
+For step and duration, instead, we empirically noticed that this 2 values are commonly higher in songs labeled as "sad" and lower in the "happy" therefore we decided to sample 2 parameters $\gamma$ and $\delta$ from 2 normal distribution
 <h3> $$\mathbb{P}(\Gamma = \gamma) = N(\mu_{step}, \sigma_{step})$$ $$\mathbb{P}(\Delta = \delta) = N(\mu_{duration}, \sigma_{duration})$$ </h3>
 where
 <h3> $\mu_{step} = \mu_{duration} = 1$ </h3>